How to cook shirataki noodles?

 Where to buy shirataki noodles?

-Shirataki noodles can be purchased online here or at many health foods stores such as Whole Foods, Sprouts and other independent grocery stores.
+Shirataki noodles can be purchased online at Thrive Market, Amazon, or at many health foods stores such as Whole Foods, Sprouts and other independent grocery stores.

 Can shirataki noodles be reheated?